JanusGraph/janusgraph/CONTRIBUTING.md

 $ git checkout -b my-new-feature
 ```

-> NOTE: This listing assumes that you create the feature branch from `master`.
+JanusGraph uses a backporting strategy to ensure that changes can be applied to all release branches that are still
-> Replace `master` by the name of the release branch (e.g., `v0.2`) if you want
+maintained.
-> to create the branch from that release branch instead.
+This means that a feature branch should always be created from `master`.

 ## Develop and test your changes